• Skip to primary navigation

 • Shop

-How to Have a Green Christmas With Kids
+How to Have a Sustainable Christmas With Kids

-Want to have a magically Christmas with your kids this year but are worried about the waste?
+Want to have a magical Christmas with your kids this year, but are worried about the waste?
 Here is how to have a green Christmas, without losing the magic.

 I’m very excited to have this guest post from my friend and author Stephenie Peterson.
-Be sure to follow her on Facebook, she has a new book, called Nellie Nova Takes Flight.
+Be sure to follow her on Facebook and check out her Christmas Journal and Activity Book for kids.

 The holidays are extra magical when you have little people running around underfoot.
 There’s nothing quite like the face of a little one coming down the stairs to see what Santa left under the Christmas tree.
 It’s my favorite moment of the year.
 That said, as much as I love Christmas, I hate the waste.